Kitware/simput/documentation/content/docs/model.md

 ### Order

-The order is used to define the side menu to provide the list of view in an ordered manner.
+The __order__ list is used to define the side menu, providing the list of views in order.
+A view will not appear unless it is included in this list.

 ```
 order: [